hei-school/the-maestro-project-social-media/readme.md

 - All the above elements have been checked and are complete.
 - The functionality is ready for delivery.

+# Sprint Overview (Social Media)

+Please find the link to the detailed Sprint Overview [here]([link](https://docs.google.com/document/d/1FotJWmnBWzXhrgvkQ3GKZTT8FDcBq7ZMEVCaXLbftx0/edit?fbclid=IwAR28yZ_Mksu44fwu2u_BW5NQlaCBjquSCrI5wpffYoD5Pd1RoYKgNc417eU)).

+# Authorization Blockage in Meta Application

+Currently, the Meta application only allows administrators to log in, thereby blocking access for other external users.
+Despite our efforts to resolve this issue, we have not succeeded in obtaining a solution from Meta.

+As a response, we offer a detailed demonstration video ([here]([link](https://drive.google.com/file/d/1fDwcEq17Or_hlX1Os9JUUeEzhNkH94MV/view?usp=drive_link))) and a mock-up page within the application to illustrate its functioning to non-administrative members.

 ## Contributing

 We welcome contributions from the community to enhance and improve the project

 ## Reporting issues
 If you encounter any bugs, glitches, or unexpected behavior while using the project, please open an issue on our issue tracker.
 Be sure to provide detailed steps to reproduce the issue and include any relevant screenshots or error messages.